Equivariant resolutions over Veronese rings: Representation theory preliminaries

 where $\diag(\xx)$ is an $n \times n$ diagonal matrix having eigenvalues $x_1,\ldots,x_n$.
 This character $\ch_U$ is a symmetric polynomial in $x_1,x_2,\ldots,x_n$.
-However all of the representations of $GL(V)$ that we consider here are restrictions to $GL(V)$ of {\it polynomial functors} from the category of finite-dimensional $\kk$-vector spaces and $\kk$-linear maps to itself.
+However, all of the representations of $GL(V)$ that we consider here are restrictions to $GL(V)$ of {\it polynomial functors} from the category of finite-rank free $\kk$-modules and $\kk$-linear maps to itself.
 This means that they are defined for all $n$, and one can regard $ch_U$ as an element of the {\it ring of symmetric functions} $\Lambda_\kk$ in the infinite variable set $x_1,x_2,\ldots$, with coefficients in $\kk$.
-When $\kk$ has characteristic zero, the $GL(V)$-representation $U$ is determined up to isomorphism by its character $\ch_U$.
+When $\kk$ is a field of characteristic zero, the $GL(V)$-representation $U$ is determined up to isomorphism by its character $\ch_U$.

+\begin{remark} For $\kk$ a field, the polynomial functors that we are considering are {\it strict polynomial functors} in the sense of Friedlander and Suslin \cite[Defn.~2.1]{FriedlanderSuslin}.
+Although we will not make use of it, a more general theory of strict polynomial functors over arbitrary commutative rings $\kk$ is described by Krause \cite[Chap.~8]{Krause}. \end{remark}

 Here are some examples of polynomial functors and their characters. \begin{example} The $m^{th}$ {\it tensor power} $T^m(V)=V^{\otimes m}$, the $m^{th}$ {\it symmetric power} $S^m(V)$ and the $m^{th}$ {\it exterior power} $\wedge^m(V)$ are all polynomial functors, with